-For a long time we’ve been hearing how the major housing markets in the Pacific Northwest (like Seattle and Portland) have been on fire with fierce competition and limited supply.
+For a long time, we’ve been hearing how the major housing markets in the Pacific Northwest have been on fire with fierce competition and limited supply.

 For the most part, that’s still true.
 But the real estate market in Portland, Oregon is currently undergoing some changes.
 Home-price growth has slowed considerably over the last year or so.

 Portland Housing Market Cools Down in 2019 and Early 2020